Kubernetes

 name: oidc

-Now you can directly access your API server using kubectl.
+Access the API server with kubectl.
 Try running a test command.

 kubectl cluster-info